Approved with more than 67% majority vote at the CAA2024 AGM in Auckland, New Zealand, on 10 April 2024.

 xv) The remit of the Executive Steering Committee is as follows:

-xvi) In normal circumstances, the ESC shall meet three times a year and the SC once
+xvi) In normal circumstances, the ESC shall meet at least three times a year and the SC at least once

-2. The second meeting shall be held at the beginning of the annual conference at the conference venue, specifically to prepare the Annual General Meeting.
+- Another meeting shall be held at the beginning of the annual conference at the conference venue, specifically to finalise the plan for the Annual General Meeting and to identify priorities for the upcoming year.

-3. The third meeting may be held directly after the AGM to discuss the results of the AGM, to plan the publication of the proceedings and to discuss the planning of the next conferences.
-This meeting will be held together with all members of the wider steering committee (SC).
+- A joint ESC-SC meeting may be held after the AGM to discuss the results of the AGM, to plan the publication of the proceedings and to discuss the planning of the next conferences.

 5. Annual General Meeting